X-ray spectropolarimetric characterization of the Z-source GX 340+0 in the normal branch: Data analysis and results

 To better model the reflection component, we used the \texttt{relxillNS} model \citep{Garcia22} instead of the Gaussian; this model is hereafter referred to as Model~B: \texttt{tbabs*(diskbb+comptt+relxillNS)}.
-In this case, we freeze the density parameter $\log N$ to its maximum allowed value \citep{Garcia22}; the NS spin at 0 \citep{Galloway08, Miller_Miller16, Ludlam24}, the outer radius to $1000\,R_{\rm g}$; the reflection fraction parameter to $-1$ to select only the reflection spectral component.
-We assumed the same temperature for the continuum blackbody in the \texttt{relxillNS} model and in the \texttt{comptt} seed photons; the assumption corresponds to an illumination originating from the BL/SL.
-The inner and outer emissivity indices are assumed to be equal, with the break radius not used.
-The best-fit values and errors are obtained from a Markov Chain Monte Carlo (MCMC) with 100 walkers, a burn-in of $2\times10^5$, and a chain length of $4\times 10^5$, obtaining the values reported in Table~\ref{tab:spectrum}.
+In this case, we froze the density parameter, $\log N$, at its maximum allowed value \citep{Garcia22}; the NS spin at 0 \citep{Galloway08, Miller_Miller16, Ludlam24}, the outer radius at $1000\,R_{\rm g}$; and the reflection fraction parameter at $-1$ to select only the reflection spectral component.
+We assumed the same temperature for the continuum blackbody in the \texttt{relxillNS} model and in the \texttt{comptt} seed photons; the assumption corresponds to an illumination originating from the BL and/or SL.
+The inner and outer emissivity indices were assumed to be equal, with the break radius not used.
+The best-fit values and errors were obtained from a Markov chain Monte Carlo (MCMC) with 100 walkers, a burn-in of $2\times10^5$, and a chain length of $4\times 10^5$, obtaining the values reported in Table~\ref{tab:spectrum}.
 The spectral energy distribution with residuals is shown in Fig.~\ref{fig:bestfitB}.
 The accretion column density is in line with the expected values for the interstellar medium absorption.
 The emissivity index is smaller than the one fixed in \cite{LaMonaca24gx} and \cite{Li25}, but the value is in agreement with the one obtained by \cite{Ludlam25}.
 The inner radius is slightly truncated but slightly smaller than the inferred one in HB by \cite{LaMonaca24gx}.